 And if you’re not sure where to invest that money?
 Look for a target-date retirement fund that will pick an appropriate mix of investments for your age and estimated retirement date.

 Beyond automatic saving, the most effective thing you can do at this point is to increase the timeframe over which you’re working.

 Another perk of waiting until 70 to retire?
 Fatter checks from Social Security.
-For every year you put off starting Social Security from age 62 to 70, there’s an eight percent increase in the payment you receive.
-Deferring all the way from 62 to 70 adds up to a 50 percent increase in your monthly checks.
+For every year you put off starting Social Security from age 62 to 70, there’s an 8% increase in the payment you receive.
+Deferring all the way from 62 to 70 adds up in your monthly checks.

 By the time you retire, you want to be able to replace most of your fixed expenses with predictable income.
-That income comes from Social Security, any pensions you might have, and being able to withdraw about four percent of your retirement savings annually.
-(If you keep your withdrawals around four percent, your savings should last 30 years, which is long enough for most.)
+That income comes from Social Security, any pensions you might have, and being able to withdraw about 4% of your retirement savings annually.
+(If you keep your withdrawals around 4%, your savings should last 30 years, which is long enough for most.)
 But what if you’re looking at your numbers and you’re still short?
 Then it’s time to right-size your life.